The Toll-Gate

-The Toll-Gate is a Regency novel by Georgette Heyer, which takes place in 1817.
-Unlike many of Heyer's historical novels which concentrate on a plucky heroine, this one follows the adventures of a male main character, an ex-captain in the British Army who has returned from the Peninsular War and finds life as a civilian rather dull.
-The setting for this detective/romance story is in and around a Toll-Gate in the Peak District, vastly different from the elegant backgrounds of London, Bath, Brighton, or some stately home, which characterize most of Heyer's Regency novels.
+The Toll-Gate is a Regency romance novel by Georgette Heyer set in 1817.
+Unlike many Heyer plots which concentrate on a plucky heroine this one follows a hero, an ex-captain of Dragoon Guards returned from the Peninsular War and finding life as a civilian dull and confining.

+The setting for this detective romance is in and around a Toll-Gate in the Peak District, in stark contrast to the elegant London, Bath, Brighton, or stately home backgrounds which characterized most Heyer Regency novels.

 Plot introduction

-After acting as an aide-de-camp at the Battle of Waterloo, Jack Staple is finding civilian life tedious.
-Following a formal (and somewhat boring) dinner party in honour of his cousin's engagement, Jack sets out by himself on horseback to visit a more congenial friend some 60 miles away.
-After getting lost in the dark and rain he reaches a toll-gate where a frightened 10-year-old lad is acting as toll collector in the absence of his father.
-A combination of curiosity, compassion, tiredness, and dampness lead him to stay at the toll house overnight with a view to sorting out the situation in the morning.
+Captain John ("Crazy Jack") Staple is finding civilian life extremely tedious after a military career in the Peninsular War and a stint as an aide-de-camp at the Battle of Waterloo.
+Escaping a formal (and somewhat boring) dinner party among his exceptionally tall relations, Jack sets out by himself on horseback to visit a more congenial friend some 60 miles away.
+After becoming lost on the moors in the dark and rain, he reaches a toll-gate where a badly frightened 10-year-old boy is acting as toll collector for his absent father.
+Curiosity, compassion, weariness, and his and his horse's needs for shelter lead him to stay overnight, with a view to sorting out the situation in the morning.

+But next morning he is struck dumb at sight of equally tall and statuesque Nell Stornaway, the local squire's granddaughter, and realizes he has finally received his "leveller".
+To pursue the acquaintance he remains in place by posing as the missing toll-keeper's 'cousin,' while establishing his bona fides with Nell and her grandfather.

-Over the next few days Jack's circle of acquaintances rapidly expands to include a highwayman, a Bow Street runner, and the local gentry plus their devoted retainers.
-Other complications include a dead body, stolen treasure, and some masked villains.
-In the process of preventing a scandal, Jack also manages to identify the murderer, deal with the villains, retrieve the treasure, satisfy the law, provide for his friends, and resolve his own romance.
+Over the next few days Jack's circle of acquaintances rapidly expands to include a highwayman, a Bow Street Runner, the local gentry, their devoted retainers, and inhabitants of the nearest village and surrounding countryside - the while mastering the rigors of his new 'duties' and the local dialect.
+Other complications include finding a dead body, stolen treasure, and some masked villains.
+In the process of preventing a scandal Jack also manages to identify a murderer, deal with the villains, retrieve the treasure, satisfy the law, provide for his friends... and resolve his own romance.